Impact

 Linking publications, data and authors

-Research data deposited at FSD have been used in more than 5,000 publications.
+Research data deposited at FSD have been used in almost 7,500 publications.
 Linking data and research articles through correct data citations is essential for properly attributing authorship and for building knowledge graphs that help navigating the growing scientific information jungle.
 FSD assigns persistent identifiers (PIDs) to metadata and data and links data to publications and authors using PIDs.
 Publications based on archived data can be searched in Aila.

-FSD’s experts are not part of university’s research staff, but we participate actively in developing metadata and data practices and standards.
-FSD staff’s outputs can be found in Tampere University Research Portal (Opens in a new tab) .
+FSD's experts are not part of university’s research staff, but we participate actively in developing metadata and data practices and standards.
+FSD staff’s outputs can be found in Tampere University Research Portal (Opens in a new tab) and on out Publications or Projects pages.

 Open data makes it possible to identify errors